 Industrial Lighting Under $100 – Flush Mounts…

 Flush mount lighting works best with ceilings that are 9 feet or lower.
 However, just because you need flush mount fixtures doesn’t mean that you are restricted to the standard boob light.
 There are so many amazing designs that are available.
-For example, this mess caged fixture* is creates interest and texture.
+For example, this mesh caged fixture* creates interest and texture.

 This particular fixture* is one that I can see mounted down a long hallway, instead of recessed lighting.
 This is a gorgeous fixture that looks great in any home that needs a bit of industrial glam.
 Bonus: it came with the light bulb!